Dropbox Sync [Discontinued]

-On 24 July 2018, Heroku will remove support for Dropbox Sync as a deployment method.
+On 24 July 2018, Heroku removed support for Dropbox Sync as a deployment method.
 After this date, your app must use Heroku’s Git-based deployment or another supported deployment integration.

 See Dropbox Sync Sunset Notice for details.